 Domain Names and Hosting

 Siteground – Siteground hits the sweet spot between shared hosting and VPS.
 It’s like shared hosting but with your sites being isolated from others.
-It’s not perfect, but I haven’t found a host yet that is.
+Siteground is the goto host that is the right fit for most small to medium sites.

 My own hosting for clients – I have my own server for my sites and client sites.
 I like to keep it small and manageable, so I can give great support.
 For that reason, I won’t link to the signup here.
 If you would like sweet spot prices, but personal service, then get in touch and we’ll talk.
 I’ll only host sites that I think are a good fit, so the best way to find out is to contact me.